A24Group/A24StudioCS/README.md

 PHPCS_CODING_STANDARD=A24StudioCS
 ```

-`A24StudioCS` is the default standard thatwill be used.
+`A24StudioCS` is the default standard that will be used.
 To use a custom ruleset the `PHPCS_CODING_STANDARD`
 needs to point to the custom ruleset of your project.
 The custom ruleset should then in turn point to the respective standard you want to use.

 ```bash